-Farood Abdali is eleven years old when a drone strike destroys his family’s mud-built home in Baghlan Province, Afghanistan, killing his father and leaving him and his older brother alone.
-His brother sells the family sheep to pay an ‘agent’ to take Farood to the West, hopeful that one day he’ll return with liberating wealth.
+Farood Abdali is eleven when a drone strike destroys his family’s mud-built home in Baghlan Province, Afghanistan, killing his father and leaving him and his older brother alone.
+His brother sells the family sheep to pay an ‘agent’ to take Farood to the West, hoping he’ll return with liberating wealth one day.
 Farood’s journey is one of pain and endurance across Pakistan, Iran, and Turkey, in the boots of cars at border crossings and waiting with others in basements and trailers.
 We skip forward eight years to a prison where nineteen-year-old Farood is beginning a life sentence for a crime he says he didn’t commit.
 He can fight better than most, but it’s not easy negotiating a way through hierarchies and alliances on the wing.
 Forever a captive, despite his will to escape, can Farood Abdali break the mould and forge a better life?
 Baghlan Boy is published by The Book Guild.

 The Stony Ground is the story of Cornish farmworker James Ruse, reprieved from the hangman’s noose and transported to Botany Bay on the First Fleet in 1788.
 Ruse, commemorated as a pioneer in his adopted country, was reputedly the first prisoner ashore, carrying an officer on his back.
 Eventually pardoned, at Experiment Farm he became Australia’s first settled farmer, the first ex-convict to be granted land and the first settler to become self-sufficient, bringing him into conflict with indigenous people.
 In this gripping historical novel, the life of Australia’s most symbolic convict is described in Ruse’s own voice.